This notice cancels and replaces Notice 143 (May 2016). Details of any changes to the previous version can be found in paragraph 1.2 of this notice.

-*Excludes the following goods: alcohol; tobacco products; perfumes and toilet waters.
-These items do not benefit from the relief of customs duty or VAT at import, and alcohol and tobacco products will also be liable to Excise Duty. **Commercial consignments sent to the UK from the Channel Islands do not benefit from relief of import VAT.
+*Excludes the following goods: alcohol, tobacco products, perfumes and toilet waters.
+These items don’t benefit from the relief of customs duty or VAT at import, and alcohol and tobacco products will also be liable to Excise Duty. **Commercial consignments sent to the UK from the Channel Islands don’t benefit from relief of import VAT.

 Further ways to contact HMRC for general advice and information on imports can be found on the GOV.UK website.

 Goods sent as a gift that are over £39 in value are liable to import VAT, Customs Duty also becomes payable if the value of the goods is over £135.

 - the customs declaration must be completed correctly

 - the gift must be sent from a private person outside the EU to a private person(s) in this country

 - there is no commercial or trade element and the gift hasn’t been paid for either directly or indirectly by anyone in the UK

 - the gift is of an occasional nature only, for example, for a birthday or anniversary